 The residential center for women will accept clients who’ve been prescribed medications for addiction treatment.

-“Medications for opioid use disorder and alcohol use disorder are evidenced-based practices, FDA approved, and effective,” Lodbell said.
+“Medications for opioid use disorder and alcohol use disorder are evidenced-based practices, FDA approved, and effective,” Lobdell said.
 “We are very lucky to have a partner in town like Heartland Community Health Center who has expertise in the treatment of addictions using physical health interventions.”

 At Oxford houses, each sober-living, abstinence-based home is run democratically by its residents, said Stephanie Fillmore, executive director of Friends of Recovery Association.